Frequently Asked Questions

 We don’t give away “endorsement” basses.

-STRINGS as equipped are regular length Curt Mangan nickel would 45-105 or D’Addario ECB-82 flats.
+Strings as equipped are regular length Curt Mangan nickel wound 45-105 or D’Addario ECB-82 flats.

 MORE, alphabetically: